AmirrezaFarnamTaheri/MassConfigMerger/README.md

 Use `--sort-by reliability` to rank servers by past success rates recorded in `proxy_history.json`.
 The file location is set by the `history_file` option in `config.yaml`.
+You can override it for a single run with `--history-file custom.json`.

 ```bash
 vpn-merger --sort-by reliability